MicrosoftDocs/connected-spaces/articles/communication-plan.md

 - [Data and privacy](data-privacy.md)

-You can use a unifying concept such as a “learning store” to explain how your store uses technology to “learn” how to provide better customer service.
-Our research shows increased understanding when users view disclosure materials through this lens.

-The best practices in this guide do not consider how your store may use personal data outside of the data provided to Microsoft through Dynamics 365 Connected Store.
+The best practices in this guide do not consider how your store may use personal data outside of the data provided to Microsoft through your use of Dynamics 365 Connected Store.
 Therefore, consider your store’s unique context:

 - **Do you use other technology during the shopping experience that does collect or store personal data?** If so, answers to the previous questions will be different than if your store only uses Dynamics 365 Connected Store.
 In this case, consider a unified disclosure strategy that covers all parts of your technology ecosystem that may affect shopper trust.